Beginning in the 2010-2011 school year, Chowan University began participating in the William D. Ford Federal Direct Loan Program.

 For more information regarding the Federal Direct PLUS Loan click here.

 PLUS Loan Master Promissory Notes (MPNs) are completed online at www.studentloans.gov.
-Parents may sign their MPN using their FAFSA PIN Number.
-Numbers can be requested at www.pin.ed.gov.
+Parents may sign their MPN using their FSA ID.
+You can receive a FSA ID at https://fsaid.ed.gov.

 Steps to completing the Direct PLUS loan credit screening: